2022 Kazakh presidential election: Seven-year presidential term proposal and enactment

 The ruling Amanat party's Jaña Qazaqstan political faction, in an attempt to soothe public doubts and avoid legal conflicts, proposed to adopt the single seven-year term law prior to snap elections that would prevent Tokayev in this scenario from running for a de facto third term in 2027 and instead grant him an option of holding office no later than 2029 as it was originally intended, to which the members of the faction stressed that it would uphold Kazakhstan's commitment to not have "completely abandoned the super-presidential power."
 Erjan Jienbaev, deputy head of the Presidential Administration, affirmed that a newly drafted law extending the presidential term to seven years would remain in place for the next elections and that an additional amendment in limiting the possibility of amending the presidential terms for the future would be introduced as well, hence making the law in general permanently unmodifiable and guaranteeing Tokayev's second term to be effectively his last.

 On 12 September 2022, President Tokayev under the proposals made by Jaña Qazaqstan legislators then appealed to the Constitutional Council to overlook the amendment draft in extending his term of office.
 In response, the Constitutional Council ruled in favour of Tokayev's request on 13 September, thus setting the stage for the Parliament's approval.
 On 16 September, at the joint session of the Parliament, several amendments including one seven-year presidential term were adopted.
-MP Aidos Sarym described the decision as "a democratic norm", outlining that a new president of Kazakhstan will be chosen every seven years.
-MP Erlan Sairov called it the "real direction of democracy" where "one political person cannot run for the presidency for more than one term."
-Aq Jol Democratic Party MP Qazybek Isa stressed that the move would prevent "some mistakes that have occurred" within the 30 years of Kazakhstan's independence, expressing his relief for the country having a "second president" and that a new president will take office in seven years.
+Deputy Aidos Sarym described the decision as "a democratic norm", outlining that a new president of Kazakhstan will be chosen every seven years.
+Deputy Erlan Sairov called it the "real direction of democracy" where "one political person cannot run for the presidency for more than one term."
+Aq Jol Democratic Party deputy Qazybek Isa stressed that the move would prevent "some mistakes that have occurred" within the 30 years of Kazakhstan's independence, expressing his relief for the country having a "second president" and that a new president will take office in seven years.
 The ratified constitutional amendments were subsequently signed into law by Tokayev on 17 September.

 Candidates

 Article 54 of the Constitutional Law "On Elections" stipulates that the Central Election Commission (CEC) establishes the compliance of a presidential candidate as requirements outlined in the Constitution and Constitutional Law "On Elections" within five days from the date of submitting the extract from the supreme body of a republican public association meeting on the candidate's nomination as well as their consent to run for president with the document certifying the candidate's payment of an election fee.
 The presidential candidate shall deposit an election fee in the amount of 50 statutory minimum wages (3 million tenges) to the account of the CEC.
-Candidates will receive a payment for being elected as president or receiving at least five percent of the vote share, as in the case of the death of the candidate.
+Candidates will receive a payment for being elected as president or receiving at least five per cent of the vote share, as in the case of the death of the candidate.
 In all other cases, the fee is non-refundable and is transferred to the revenues of the national budget.